 Another distinct advantage of freeze branding is that a freeze brand remains clearly visible and easy to read even in wintertime, when many hot brands (which are not as easily seen as a freeze brand at any time of year) are made nearly illegible by a long winter hair coat.
 Lastly, freeze branding has the distinct advantage of being painless or nearly painless to the animal during the branding process.

 Freeze Branding Horses: What If I Have A White, Gray, Or Light-Colored Horse?

 The white hairs produced by a freeze brand are not all that helpful on a horse that is white, gray, or some other light color.
 There simply isn't enough contrast between the white hairs of the freeze brand and the surrounding light colored hairs to make the freeze brand stand out.
 In this situation horse owners will still commonly freeze brand a horse, but they will apply the iron to the horse's skin for a longer time period than usual, intentionally stopping future hair growth.
 The result is a brand that looks similar to a hot brand but that is often clearer and more easily read, and that was also more pain-free to apply.

-At right: A gray horse with a brand that looks like it was put on with a hot branding iron.
+Below: A gray horse with a brand that looks like it was put on with a hot branding iron.
 However, it is actually a freeze brand where the branding iron was intentionally applied to the skin long enough to stop all hair growth.

 What Animals Are Commonly Freeze Branded?